Anwar Ibrahim: Early life and education

 Anwar bin Ibrahim was born on 10 August 1947 in Cherok Tok Kun, Bukit Mertajam, Crown Colony of Penang, Malayan Union.
-However, he also stated that he was born in Sungai Bakap, Seberang Perai Selatan, Crown Colony of Penang, Malayan Union during state election in 2023.
+However, during the 2023 state elections, he also stated that he was born in Sungai Bakap, Seberang Perai Selatan, Crown Colony of Penang, Malayan Union.
 His father, Ibrahim bin Abdul Rahman, started his career as a hospital porter, and later joined politics as a member of UMNO.

 Ibrahim won election as Seberang Tengah MP in 1959 and 1964, serving as the parliamentary secretary to the ministry of health from 1964 until his defeat in the 1969 general election by Parti Gerakan Rakyat Malaysia candidate Mustapha Hussain.
 Anwar's mother, Che Yan binti Hussein, was a housewife active in UMNO grassroots politics in Penang who served as head of the UMNO Women for Bukit Mertajam division in Penang.

 Anwar attended three primary schools, Sekolah Melayu Sungai Bakap (1955), Sekolah Melayu Cherok Tok Kun (1957) and Sekolah Rendah Stowell, Bukit Mertajam (1959) and undertook his secondary education at Bukit Mertajam High School (Malay: SMK Tinggi Bukit Mertajam) before continuing at Malay College Kuala Kangsar (MCKK).
 He attended Bukit Mertajam High School for three years, where he excelled academically.
 Anwar was selected to take a special examination for entry into Malay College Kuala Kangsar, one of only three students from Penang to be chosen for this prestigious institution.
+He also served as a scout during his youth.
 While at MCKK, he has been involved in various organised activities and represented MCKK in the debate competition between schools.
 He was also active in the Malay Language Association and his school oratory representative.
 While studying there, he got to know many future political leaders, like Sanusi Junid, Kamaruddin Jaafar and Yahaya Ahmad.
 He was the St John Ambulance's youth cadet.
-He also served as the Secretary of the Badan Revolusi Agama Association, where the Chairman was Sanusi Junid, his senior.
+He also served as the Secretary of the Badan Revolusi Agama Association, where the chairman was Sanusi Junid, his senior.

 Anwar later pursued higher education at the University of Malaya, earning a bachelor's degree of arts (BA) in Malay Studies.
 Anwar also worked on his Master of Arts (MA) in Literature through the National University of Malaysia while imprisoned from 1974 to 1975.